ScienceParkStudyGroup/GoogleEarthEngine/_episodes/02-code-editor.md

 # Code Editor Overview

 GEE has an integrated development environment (IDE) called the Code Editor.
-The Code Editor has number of features to help make programming in this environment easier that we will explore in this tutorial.
+The Code Editor has a number of features to help make programming in this environment easier that we will explore in this tutorial.
 For an exhaustive description see the <a href="https://developers.google.com/earth-engine/playground#api-reference-docs-tab" target="_blank">Earth Engine Code Editor help page</a>
 in the GEE User Guides.

-Link to the full code we used in this lesson:
-<a href="https://code.earthengine.google.com/926160c96272a205b91b5ed7b68981ab" target="_blank">https://code.earthengine.google.com/926160c96272a205b91b5ed7b68981ab</a>

 # Exercise: Exploring the Code Editor